walter708/parseHub/README.md

 # parseHub
 A directory test application for ParseHub

+This project is a done in fulfillment of the job requirement by ParseHub

+There are two main directories,
+`1` Client

+ `2` Server

+ To run the server you need to set up a port and this can be done by

+ Creating a `.env` file and then add `PORT=<Your desired port number>`

+ When succeed in the step above open your terminal and run `npm start` on your terminal, this will start the server

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The client aspect was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts